mcexotic/public/README.md

 16. **No Bug Exploitation:**

-    ```
+    ```yml
     If you've found a bug that can be exploited in the game, please refrain from publicizing the exploit.
+Instead,
-Instead, reach out to the development team directly and privately.
+    reach out to the development team directly and privately.

 18. **Feedback Loop:**

+    ```yml
-    > While the development team will review all bug reports and suggestions, not all will be implemented or addressed immediately.
+    While the development team will review all bug reports and suggestions, not all will be implemented or addressed immediately.
 Your patience and understanding are appreciated.